crypto3n/crypto3n/README.md

 - 👋 Hi, I’m @crypto3n
-- 👀 I’m interested in create my own token criptocoin and so my exchange.
+- 👀 I’m interested in create my own comd wallet and virtual prepayd card visa.
-- 🌱 I’m currently learning web 3 and blockchain system.
+- Virtual calls numbers to call.
 - 💞️ I’m looking to collaborate on cryptopayments and cryptocoins.
 - 📫 How to reach me create my own token cryptocoin and my own excchange.
 - 😄 Pronouns: ...